waybetterdev/convox-scripts/doc/op-scripts.md

 Usage:
 1. Switch your `/var/www/stepbet_prod` repository to `master` and find the hash for the last deployed commit to production.
 E.g. `137474ce2fcadaa88ece528a5d3122059ad13557`
-2. Run the ceploy script
+2. Run the deploy script
 ```
 opdeploy -a stepbet-prod -c 137474ce2fcadaa88ece528a5d3122059ad13557
 ```